Skip to content

 Exercise

 The Cockapoo is an active breed, so you’ll need to take them out for long walks once or twice a day.
-Regular playtime in the garden will also help them to stay active and healthy.
+Regular playtime in the garden will also help them to stay active and healthy and improve their temperament.
 As an owner-to-be, knowing how much exercise a Cockapoo needs is a must.

 The type and length of exercise will depend on the age and health of your dog.
 Puppies usually thrive on short periods of exercise a few times a day.
 Adults are usually content with a couple of long walks every day.
 An older or overweight dog will benefit from regular but shorter amounts of exercise to keep their joints mobile and to encourage weight loss.